squidfunk/mkdocs-material/docs/getting-started.md

 A [Web App Manifest][23] is a simple JSON file that tells the browser about your web application and how it should behave when installed on the user's mobile device or desktop.
-You can specify such a manifest in your `mkdocs.yml`:
+You can specify such a manifest in `mkdocs.yml`:

 ``` yaml
 extra: